 ARCL framed Bye-laws, Rules and Regulations adhering to the key considerations of this principle related to client transactions.
-Currently, the participants are registered through members, but the collateral and margin are accepted directly from participants and maintained separately by the clearing corporation and hence, the portability of collateral and margin and positions is possible.
+In the current model clients are registered as "Participants" with ARCL through members, however, Participants provides the collateral and margin directly to ARCL.
+ARCL maintains Participants collateral separately from the members own collateral.
+Hence, the portability of collateral and margin and positions is possible.
 In the event of default, relevant authority may either decide for portability/immediate return of collateral or close out of the open positions.